-- ► The area is well lit, allowing users to clearly see the appliance to carry out any work or checks. - An engineer can gain clear and safe access to work on the product or component, including making adequate provision for visual inspection of flues in voids. - ► The homeowner can gain clear and safe access to the controls or to check, top up or reset the appliance. - Roof space installations must fully conform to BS 5410 part 1: roof space installations. - ▶ Products in roof spaces must have permanent fixed lighting, a permanent fixed retractable ladder and a fixed floor area sufficient to allow access for normal use and servicing around the product and between the product and the access hatch.

-We would also recommend that a remote pressure gauge and filling loop are sited where the customer can gain easy access to assist with checking and topping up.
+- The area is well lit, allowing users to clearly see the appliance to carry out any work or checks. - An engineer can gain clear and safe standing space access in front of the appliance to work on the product or component, including making adequate provision for visual inspection of flues in voids. - The homeowner can gain clear and safe standing space access in front of the appliance to gain access to the controls or to check, top up or reset the appliance. - Roof space installations must fully conform to BS 6798: roof space installations. - Products in roof spaces must have permanent fixed lighting, a permanent fixed retractable ladder and a fixed floor area sufficient to allow access for normal use and servicing around the product and between the product and the access hatch. - For sealed system we would also recommend that a remote pressure gauge and filling loop are sited where the customer can gain easy access to assist with checking and topping up.

-4.3.2 Rooms containing a bath or shower
+4.3.2 Locations containing a bath or shower